F5Networks/f5-azure-arm-templates/experimental/standalone/1nic/readme.md

 See the **[Configuration Example](#config)** section for a configuration diagram and description for this solution, as well as an important note about optionally changing the BIG-IP Management port.

+## Prerequisites and configuration notes
+  - **Important**: When you configure the admin password for the BIG-IP VE in the template, you cannot use the characters **$** or **#**.
+  - If you are deploying the BYOL template, you must have a valid BIG-IP license token.
+  - See the **[Configuration Example](#config)** section for a configuration diagram and description for this solution.
+  - See the important note about [optionally changing the BIG-IP Management port](#changing-the-big-ip-configuration-utility-gui-port).

 ## Security
 This ARM template downloads helper code to configure the BIG-IP system.
 If your organization is security conscious and you want to verify the integrity of the template, you can open the template and ensure the following lines are present.
 See [Security Detail](#securitydetail) for the exact code.
 In the *variables* section: